Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Introduction

-\textbf{Tropical setting.} In the tropical world, one defines tropical counts of genus $g$ tropical curves of bidegree $(d_1,d_2)$ in the tropical surface $\TT F_\delta$, which is the total space of some tropical line bundle over a tropical elliptic curve $E$.
-In the case of the trivial line bundle, the total space is just $E\times\RR\subset E\times\TT P^1$, where $E$ is a tropical elliptic curve.
+\textbf{Tropical setting.} In the tropical world, one defines tropical counts of genus $g$ tropical curves of bidegree $(d_1,d_2)$ in the tropical surface $\TT F$, which is the total space of some tropical line bundle over a tropical elliptic curve $\TT E$.
+Briefly, they are constructed as follows, see section \ref{section tropical line bundle elliptic curve} for more details. \begin{itemize}[label=-] \item In the case of the trivial line bundle, this total space is just $\TT E\times\RR\subset \TT E\times\TT P^1$, where $\TT E$ is a tropical elliptic curve.
 Topologically, a tropical elliptic curve is just a circle.
-Thus, $E\times\RR$ is an open cylinder, and $E\times\TT P^1$ is a compact cylinder.
-One way to obtain it is to take the strip $[0;l]\times \RR\subset\RR^2$ and to identify the points $(0,y)$ and $(l,y)$.
-If the line bundle is not trivial anymore, the total space $\TT F_\delta$ is still a cylinder but with a non-trivial integer structure.
-In other words, still viewing it as some quotient of the strip $[0;l]\times\RR$, an edge of a tropical curve that crosses some boundary component of the strip comes back from the other side with a different slope.
-See section \ref{section tropical line bundle elliptic curve} for more details.
+Thus, $\TT E\times\RR$ is an open cylinder, and $\TT E\times\TT P^1$ is a compact cylinder.
+One other way to obtain it is to take the strip $[0;l]\times \RR\subset\RR^2$ and to identify the points $(0,y)$ and $(l,y)$. \item For a non-trivial degree $0$ line bundle, we still take the strip $[0;l]\times \RR\subset\RR^2$ but identify the two sides by a translation of size $\alpha$.
+Only the value of $\alpha$ mod $l$ is important, and we get a cylinder $\TT F_{0,\alpha}$. \item If the line bundle is of non-zero degree, the total space $\TT F_\delta$ is still a cylinder but with a non-trivial integer structure.
+It can be constructed from the strip $[0;l+\varepsilon[\times\RR$ identifying the small strips $[0;\varepsilon[\times\RR$ and $[l;l+\varepsilon[\times\RR$ by a shear transformation.
+In other words, still viewing it as some quotient of the strip $[0;l]\times\RR$ identifying both sides, a line that crosses the right boundary component of the strip comes back from the left boundary component with a different slope.
+Only the degree $\delta$ matters and we get cylinders $\TT F_\delta$. \end{itemize}

-\textbf{Correspondence theorem.} We provide a theorem that gives a correspondence between the count of complex curves in $\CC F_\delta$ which are solution to the previous enumerative problem, and the count of tropical curves inside $\TT F_\delta$ solution to the analog tropical problem, counted with their usual multiplicity as a product over the vertices.
-If $h:\Gamma\to\TT F_\delta$ is a trivalent parametrized tropical curve, its multiplicity is
+\textbf{Correspondence theorem.} We provide a theorem that gives a correspondence between the count of complex curves in $\CC F$ which are solution to the previous enumerative problem, and the count of tropical curves inside $\TT F$ solution to the analog tropical problem, counted with their usual multiplicity as a product over the vertices.
+If $h:\Gamma\to\TT F$ is a trivalent parametrized tropical curve (see Section \ref{section tropical line bundle elliptic curve} for definitions), its multiplicity is

 where the product is over the trivalent vertices $m_V=|\det(a_V,b_V)|$, with $a_V$ and $b_V$ are two out of the three outgoing slopes of $h$.
-Contrarily to the toric case, there is no unique affine chart for $\TT F_\delta$, but fortunately, the determinant is invariant under a change of chart.
+Contrarily to the toric case, there is no unique affine chart for $\TT F$, so slopes are not really defined, but fortunately, the determinant is invariant under a change of chart, so that the multiplicity is well-defined.